awslabs/aws-lambda-rust-runtime/README.md

 - `Handler`, a trait that defines interactions between customer-authored code and this library.
 - `lambda::run`, function that runs an `Handler`.

-It also exposes the `Handler` trait.
-A type that conforms to this trait can be passed to the `lambda::run` function, which launches and runs the Lambda runtime.

 The function `handler_fn` converts a rust function or closure to `Handler`, which can then be run by `lambda::run`.